LamaBleu/moRFeus_GUI/README.md

 In case of trouble, re-launch install by deleting morfeus_tool file (if present).
 See also troubleshooting section on this README.

+Depending your environment, the "ssh -XC pi@192.168.5.23" option is also very interesting to remotely launch GUI_moRFeus if you don't need a remote full X-Windows desktop.

 Usage